djangokillen/minion-hate-bot/README.md

     The python script should now run every 15 minutes and be fully automated.

+    (Warning: this will stop working if you shut down your computer, or just close it down temporarily if you have a laptop.
+Not a good solution.)

 5. You should see your bot tweeeting about how they fully DESPISE minions!

 ## License